 Rank Hand Books Tiger,Wolf, Bear, Webelos: $12.99 Paperback - $18.99 Spiral Bound

 Cub Scout Blue Uniform Shirt (Short sleeve): $24.99

 Cub Scout Neckerchief: $8.99

 Cub Scout Web Belt: $9.99

-Uniforms can be purchased at the Gulf Ridge Council Store located at 13228 North Central Ave, Tampa, FL 33612.
+Uniforms can be purchased at the Greater Tampa Bay Area Council Store located at 13228 North Central Ave, Tampa, FL 33612.

 While uniforms are NOT required to join Scouting, it does play an important part of recognition and self esteem elements of the program.
 Pack #72 recommends as its "official uniform" policy to consist of a BSA uniform shirt with the council patch, pack and den numerals.
 (Pack provides advancement badges), neckerchief and slide, BSA web belt, and contrary to the official BSA policy, Pack 72 will accept any solid dark blue pants or shorts with the blue cub scout uniform.
 These items are to be free of rips, tears or holes.